Barry Allen: Powers and abilities

 Barry's speed has numerous secondary applications.
 He can use it to generate cyclones by spinning his arms quickly.
+By vibrating the molecules in his body at hypersonic frequencies, Barry can turn invisible or phase through solid matter.
 Barry can also manipulate the electrical Speed Force energy he generates.
 He can channel the energy into arcs of lightning, as well as use the electricity to manipulate magnetism on a minor level.
 He has also used the lightning to create blinding amounts of light.
 By interlocking his lightning with that of another speedster, Barry can short circuit their connection to the Speed Force.
-Barry is also immune to telepathic attacks and control as he can shift his thoughts at a speed faster than normal thought.
+Barry is also immune to telepathic attacks and control as he can shift his thoughts at a speed faster than normal thought via the Speed Force.
 Through "speed-reading", he can absorb large amounts of information into his short-term memory, which remain in his mind just long enough for him to make use of it.
 Using this technique, Barry was able to learn enough about building work to rebuild a destroyed apartment building.
-The Speed Force also supplies Barry with a protective aura that shields him from friction and kinetic impacts, as well as grants him superhuman durability.
+The Speed Force also supplies Barry with a protective aura that shields him and people he carries from friction and kinetic impacts, as well as grants him superhuman durability.
 Other aspects of Barry's powers include an enhanced metabolism, which grants him a regenerative healing factor.
 In the New 52, Barry learned that his body is using the Speed Force to its full extent but his brain was not.
 With the help of Dr. Elias he was able to learn how to use the Speed Force to process more information, and make even quicker decisions, to the point where he feels like he can see everything before it happens.
 Barry also developed the ability to speed up the flow of time around him, which he used to negate the powers of Zoom, who was able to slow down time.
-In terms of DC's internal lexicon, Barry is classified as a ¨meta human¨: a human being who possesses extranormal abilities either through birth or (as in Barry's case) as the result of some external event.
+In terms of DC's internal lexicon, Barry is classified as a metahuman: a human being who possesses extranormal abilities either through birth or as the result of some external event.

+As of 2024, Barry no longer has any powers due to the events of Absolute Power, where he sacrificed his connection to the Speed Force.

 Rogues gallery

 Some of the Flash's enemies formed a loose association and referred to themselves as the Rogues, disdaining the use of the term "supervillain" or "super-criminal".
-These criminals typically have unusually modest goals for their power level (robbery or other petty crimes), and each have adopted a specific theme in his or her equipment and methods.
+These criminals typically have unusually modest goals for their power level (robbery or other petty crimes), and each have adopted a specific theme in their equipment and methods.